skip to main |

 That way I got rid of it and, later that afternoon, ran back into the music store again.

 With the almost wasted money on my hand, I started wandering around the cd shelves....
-Until I saw this one yellow-spinning-globe cover album on th
+Until I saw this one yellow-spinning-globe cover album on the listening station.

 There it hit me.